sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 GIF animation of the MAKE3 Robot Arm created in OpenSCAD.
 [See how to make gifs here](https://github.com/sramorosi/MAKE3-Arm/tree/main/OpenSCAD-code#making-animation-gif-or-video-files-from-openscad)

-The Engineering calculations performed in the MAKE3_Assy file are to find the largest torque on the A, B and C servos.
-From these torques a Margin of Safety (MS)calculation is performed to find out if the selected design (servo, gearing, link lengths, etc)will work (that is have a positive MS).
+Engineering calculations are performed to find the largest torque on the A, B and C servos.
+From these torques a Margin of Safety (MS) calculation is performed to find out if the selected servo will work (that is have a positive MS).
 These torques are echoed to the console window, as shown below, and will change as the variables are changed:

 ```
 ECHO: LEN_AB = 350, LEN_BC = 380, LEN_CD = 160, PAYLOAD_MASS = 200